fleetdm/fleet/handbook/engineering/README.md

 4. If `customer-` labels are applied to the user story, at-mention the [VP of Customer Success](https://fleetdm.com/handbook/customer-success#team).

 ### Development in vulnerabilities and/or nvd repositories
-The [nvd](https://github.com/fleetdm/nvd) and [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories continuously create output files that are downloaded and used by our customers.
+The [nvd](https://github.com/fleetdm/nvd) and [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories continuously create output files that are downloaded and used by our customers' Fleet servers.
 They run code that is managed in two places:
 1. The code and workflows in their respective repository.
 2. Code sections in [fleet](https://github.com/fleetdm/fleet) repo which is copied and run by them.
 This code starts with the 4 files below but is not limitted to them since other code could be called from them.
 The process will cover all fleet code using tagging.